Kleiner spots Spot Meetings $5M to modernize walk-and-talks for the Zoom generation – TechCrunch

 Before Spot Meetings, Caplan was the CEO and co-founder of Remote Year, a startup that was designing a service for company employees to take working trips overseas.
 I first covered it back in 2015, and it went on to raise some serious venture dollars before the pandemic hit last year and the company laid off 50% of its workforce.
 Caplan left as CEO in April last year, and the company was ultimately sold to Selina, which offers co-working spaces to travelers, in October.

 Caplan’s co-founder who leads product and engineering at Spot Meetings is Hans Petter “HP” Eikemo.
-The duo met each other during the very first Remote Year cohort.
+The duo met during the very first Remote Year cohort.
 “He has been a software engineer for two decades [and was] literally the first person I called,” Caplan said.
 The team will grow further with the new funding, and the company hopes to start opening its beta to its 6,000 waitlist users over the next 3-4 weeks.